fgonzalezurriola/fgonzalezurriola/README.md

 - 📚 I’m currently studying Computer Science Engineering in Universidad de Chile
 - 🔭 I’m currently experiencing with Python and React
-- 🌱 I’m currently learning Python and Javascript Frameworks
+- 🌱 I’m currently learning Python and Javascript Frameworks and the Rust Programming Language
 - ⚡ Fun fact: My favourite videogame is Age of Empires II!

 ## Technologies 💻